 If I Live Until Morning: A True Story of Adventure, Tragedy and Transformation (Paperback)

-Her grand adventure turned into a nightmare.
-After skiing 200 miles along California's John Muir Trail, Jean faces death from a mountaineering accident on Mount Whitney.
+BEST BOOK AWARDS FINALIST-TRAVEL & ESSAYS CATEGORY (sponsored by the American Book Fest). --An inspiring memoir about a courageous woman's survival and recovery from an adventure-induced trauma- and the power of her dreams to overcome tragedy and live life to the fullest. --Her wild adventure turned into a nightmare.
+After skiing 200 miles through the wilderness along California's John Muir Trail, Jean faces death from a mountaineering accident on Mount Whitney.
 Broken and bleeding on the highest peak in the continental United States, she vows to realize her greatest dreams if she lives until morning.
-Her escape from the Sierra Nevada Mountains turns into a five-day ordeal for survival.
+Her escape from the Sierra Nevada Mountains turns into an amazing five-day survival story.
 Jean's recovery is equally daunting.
-Her journey spans three decades and takes her from the depths of despair and chronic pain to the heights of the Himalayas.
-When the specter of Mount Whitney continues to shatter her world, Jean befriends Tibetan lamas.
+In this outdoor adventure memoir, her three-decade journey takes her from the depths of despair and chronic pain, to the heights of the Himalayas and on travels around the world.
+When the specter of Mount Whitney continues to shatter her life, Jean befriends Tibetan lamas.
 Their ancient wisdom guides her on a path beyond her wildest dreams.

 About the Author